BF3RM/TestRange/README.md

 ### Settings and utilities

 - `testrange.showDistance <true/false>`: Show/hide the distance to other soldiers.
+Default is `true` when the mod is loaded.
 - `testrange.showDamage <true/false>`: Show/hide the damage indicators.
+Default is `true` when the mod is loaded.
 - `testrange.broadcastDamage <true/false>`: Show/hide the damage that other players deal.
+Default is `false` when the mod is loaded.
 - `testrange.pos`: Print the player's position on the console.

 ### Spawning bots